When you think about growing tomatoes in your home, you likely envision long days of sunshine, a warm climate, and soil that’s rich in nutrients.

 If you need to do soil amendment, you can start it by digging 15 to 20 inches deep and adding compost, nutrients, and organic matters such as fish fillets.

 It helps with improving soil texture and natural nutrient levels in the soil.
-For excessively clay soil, you should add perlite and coco coir that helps reduces the compaction.
+For excessively clay soil, you should add perlite and coco coir that help reduce the compaction.

 What should be the soil pH level for the tomato plant?